paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

 and a ``PyDictObject`` that contains a dictionary of keyword arguments.
 You can either parse these yourself or use a helper method to parse it into Python and C types.

-In the following code we are expecting a sequence and an integer.
+In the following code we are expecting a sequence and an optional integer defaulting to 1.
-It returns the sequence repeated count times.
+It returns the `sequence` repeated `count` times.
 In Python the equivalent function declaration would be::

-    def parse_args_kwargs(sequence=typing.Sequence[typing.Any], count: int) -> typing.Sequence[typing.Any]:
+    def parse_args_kwargs(sequence=typing.Sequence[typing.Any], count: = 1) -> typing.Sequence[typing.Any]:
+        return sequence * count

 Here is the C code, note the string that describes the argument types passed to ``PyArg_ParseTupleAndKeywords``, if these types are not present a ``ValueError`` will be set.